-The Desert Empire Fair had its beginnings in 1950, having been begun by the Ridgecrest Chamber of Commerce as a Desert Stampede to raise money for summer camp for the children of eastern Kern County.
+The Desert Empire Fair had it's beginnings in 1950, having begun by the Ridgecrest Chamber of Commerce as a Desert Stampede to raise money for summer camp for the children of Eastern Kern County.

 In 1965 the Desert Empire Fair became independent of the Chamber of Commerce and was thereafter supported by the growing community involvement of the entire Indian Wells Valley.

 After 1965 the Fair Board, with the support of the Advisory Council of Clubs, embarked on the purchase of a suitable site for the Fairgrounds.
 Valiant fundraising efforts resulted in a mortgage burning on July 4, 1967.

 With the occupancy of the grounds, enthusiastic volunteers constructed fencing and water lines, graded the land, made the parking lot, and prepared the site for the new "Bigtop."